th3w1zard1/stremthru/README.md

 `/stremio/store`

-Store Catalog and Search.
+Explore and Search Store Catalog.

 #### Wrap

 `/stremio/wrap`

-Wrap another Addon with StremThru.
+Stremio Addon to Wrap other Addons with StremThru.

 #### Sidekick